blackhatethicalhacking/XSSRocket/README.md

 What is special about this tool is that technically, is the **methodology** used and **critical thinking** behind it for each step that it is doing its action, but also by changing the payload wordlist, you could do more injection based attacks.
 This means you can modify it, so it can check for SQL Injections, OS Command Injection and so on! - **If you do change it, send us a push notification so we can add it!** You also get to perform stealth scans by changing the IP before each attack to evade various mechanisms.

+# Latest Version & Updates:

+• V2 now supports sending the result by email to any email, you can use your own SMTP credentials in order to setup the configuration by editing the script and adding your details.
+• Some tweaks and enhancement in performance

 # Features:

 • Supports Stealth Mode using Proxychains, for more reliable attacks against defensive mechanisms